Gdeterline/Network-Science-and-Graph-Learning/README.md

 In this section, we will implement and evaluate a label prediction algorithm, on the same subset of 10 graphs from the FB100 dataset as in Question 4.

-To proceed, we first started by reading the article \textit{
-Node Classiﬁcation in Social Networks} by Bhagat, S., Cormode, G. \& Muthukrishnan, S. (In Social Network Data Analytics, 115–148, Springer US, 2011).
+To proceed, we first started by reading the article \textit{Node Classiﬁcation in Social Networks} by Bhagat, S., Cormode, G. \& Muthukrishnan, S. (In Social Network Data Analytics, 115–148, Springer US, 2011).
+The article provides a comprehensive overview of various node classification techniques in social networks, including label propagation algorithms.
+The authors consider methods based on iterative application of traditional classifiers using graph information as features, and methods which propagate the existing labels via random walks.
+Based on the insights from this article, and on the class material, we implemented a semi-supervised label propagation algorithm, that leverages the graph structure to infer missing labels based on the known labels of neighboring nodes.
+The implementation is available in the \texttt{src/LabelPropagation.py} file of the GitHub repository.

+We evaluated the performance of our label propagation algorithm using three metrics: Accuracy, F1-Score, and Mean Absolute Error (MAE).
+We first considered a single network (Caltech), and evaluated the performance of the label propagation algorithm accross different fractions of removed labels (10\%, 20\%, 30\%) and accross different node attributes ("dorm", "major", and "gender").
+The results are summarized in the table 7 below.